cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 The basic evaluators for the platforms are:
 * Detectron2 - juneberry.detectron2.evaluator.Evaluator
-* PyTorch - juneberry.pytorch.evaluator.Evaluator
+* PyTorch - juneberry.pytorch.evaluation.evaluator.Evaluator
 * MMDetection - juneberry.mmdetection.evaluator.Evaluator
-* TensorFlow - juneberry.tensorflow.evaluator.Evaluator
+* TensorFlow - juneberry.tensorflow.evaluation.evaluator.Evaluator

 ## format_version
 Linux style version of the **format** of the file.
 Not the version of